 4. Time Management is Key

 Finding the right balance between efficiency and thoroughness is crucial.
 Hiring new team members takes time but be wary of getting bogged down in an overly lengthy process.
-The current job market heavily favors candidates, and slow movement can result in losing top talent to your competitors.
+Slow movement can result in losing top talent to your competitors.

 Here’s how to strike the golden ratio: